 Tips for photographing the Blue Mosque:

 Just like the Hagia Sophia, the Blue Mosque is a great subject for long exposure photography.
-Again, you will need a tripod and a wide angle lens.
+Again, you will need a tripod and a wide-angle lens.
 If you happen to be here during prayers and can’t enter the mosque, take the time to shoot a timelapse, as it will be even more interesting when it’s busy.
+This mosque is, for me, the best photography spot in Istanbul!

 #3 Grand Bazaar